VCCE/VCC/docs/UserGuide.md

   - **MMU Monitor** - this window will let you view all memory available to the machine and how it is being mapped into the 64KB memory space visible to the processor. <br>
-    <span style="color:red"> NOTE: Hopefully, the ability to edit memory
-    contents will be added soon.<span>

 ### *VCC's* *Help* *Menu*
  This menu selection has only one choice;